CordlessCoder/avon/tutorial/TUTORIAL.md

 1. **Prints the result** (for `eval` command)
 2. **Materializes files** (for `--deploy` command)

-Error messages include helpful line numbers and context to guide you.
+Error messages stay concise, noting which function/operator failed but omitting line numbers or file references—rely on the debugger helpers for additional context.

 ---